annlaurin/reproducibility/README.md

 ## Extracting the R code

-To extract the R code from the .Rnw file, run a
+To extract the R code from the .Rnw file, run the R command below on the R command line (make sure you are in the directory where the Rnw file lives):

     knitr::purl("LYVReproducibility2022.Rnw")

-command in R.

 # Compiling the manuscript (Windows)